Kouyou0823/mt-exercise-03/README.md

 Manually download and install Moses and other dependencies (you'll need to look inside scripts/download_install_packages.sh to replicate its steps).

 Run the training logic by manually executing the code inside train.sh, or porting it to a Python script or notebook.

+# Switch between pre-norm and post-norm

+To switch between pre-norm and post-norm, modify the layer_norm field in the encoder/decoder sections of the YAML config: layer_norm: "pre"

+Change num_threads for CPU training (macOS or non-GPU machines).

+# Visualizing

+Extracts validation perplexity (every 500 steps) from log files:

+    ./scripts/extract_validation_ppl.py

+Plots a line chart based on extracted perplexities for comparison between Baseline, Prenorm, and Postnorm models:

+    ./scripts/plot_validation_ppl_chart.py